SantaClaas/elmish-web-components/README.md

     - Check if you can use local path for packages
   - Set up GitHub Actions pipeline to automatically publish package
 - Set up GitHub Actions pipleline to automaticall publish Dim Ice App
+- Set up code workspace with recommended settings and extensions

 <br/>